greshdev/goblin_sheet/README.md

 # Goblin Sheet
 Simple web-based character sheet for the fifth edition of the world's most prolific fantasy roleplaying game.
+Very much still a work-in-progress.

 Built in Rust with the [Leptos](https://github.com/leptos-rs/leptos) framework.
 5e data is pulled from the [Open5e](https://open5e.com/)